-1. Apple Cider – Don’t you just love some warm apple cider on a cold day?
+Don’t you just love some warm apple cider on a cold day?
 I do, but limit my intake of sugary drinks.
 I’d rather eat my calories than drink them, ya know?
-But there’s no harm in a small sample of Apple Cider, especially when it is from Mercier Orchards, as they are known for their delicious apples.
+But there’s no harm in a small sample of Apple Cider, especially when it is from Mercier Orchards, as they are known for their tasty apples.
 And it was delicious.
 What was so great about this apple cider is that it is naturally sweet.
 No sugar is added to it.
-So, naturally we brought back a gallon to share with family.
+So, we of course brought back a gallon to share with family.

-9. Breakfast – They do a fantastic breakfast buffet at Mercier.
+They do a fantastic breakfast / brunch buffet at Mercier.
 It’s only available on the weekend.
 The usual suspects like bacon, eggs, and hash browns are available.
 But someone in your party should order the Apple Orchard Delight (pictured above) – French Toast made with apple cinnamon bread that is baked on site.